shawnjohnsamuel/dsc-phase-2-project/README.md

 I built an initial baseline model using recommended features and no transformations.
 After this I followed the following plan:

-➡️ Create a pyfile function for subsequent analysis
+☐ **Create a pyfile function for subsequent analysis** - this was done to make modeling more effecient
-☐ Identify and tackle outliers (I noticed a bedroom outlier in particular)
+☐ **Identify and tackle outliers** - I noticed a bedroom outlier in particular
-☐ Log continous variables
+☐ **Log continous variables** - to removeness skewness of original data
-☐ One Hot Encode categorical variables
+☐ **One Hot Encode categorical variables** - to encode categories for modeling
-☐ Create an age columns based on year built or renovation year
+☐ **Create an age columns based on year built or renovation year** - categorize based on relative age
-☐ Create a category of within Seattle vs. outside Seattle
+☐ **Create a category of within Seattle vs. outside Seattle** - see what impact a generalized location will have on model
-- Set a price ceiling
+☐ **Set a price ceiling** - our tool will be utilized for first-time home buyers so will narrow our house prices

 ## Results